juan-esteban-berger/microkeras/README.md

 Batch 3500/3500 - Loss: 0.3842, Acc: 0.9961: : 3712it [00:21, 176.15it/s]
 ```

+### Plotting Training History

+We can plot the training history using Matplotlib:

 ```python
 # Plot training history
 import matplotlib.pyplot as plt